danilojezernik/js-exercises/README.md

 # JavaScript Exercises

-Make sure to do the exercises and no ceating!
+Make sure to do the exercises and no cheating!

 -----------------

 First check the exercise for instance:

 ```javascript
 /*
 * 1. Write a JavaScript program to display the current day and time in the following format: